 Prior to joining Celestica, Mr. Lawless was the CEO of Associated Air Center, a subsidiary of StandardAero, where he was responsible for strategy, sales, marketing, human resources, information technology and operations.
-At the same time, he held the role of Chief Operating Officer of StandardAero, Prior to StandardAero, Mr. Lawless held a number of Vice President-level roles with Honeywell.
-Before joining Honeywell, he held progressively senior positions with companies in the aerospace, industrial and semiconductor markets, including Axcelis Technologies, General Cable and AlliedSignal.
+At the same time, he held

 Todd C. Cooper - Chief Operations Officer